Market Investigations Ltd v Minister for Social Security

-Market Investigations Ltd v Minister for Social Security [1969] 2 QB 173 is a UK labour law case which was heard as a challenge to a decision by Government that employed National Insurance contributions were due on the payments to the worker.
+Market Investigations Ltd v Minister for Social Security [1969] 2 QB 173 is a UK labour law case which was heard as a challenge to a decision by the Government that employed National Insurance contributions were due on the payments to the worker.
 It took the view that establishing the common-law employment status of an employment contract requires attention to a multiple list of factors.
 In some regards this judgement appears to undermine the three-step reasoning in Ready Mixed Concrete (South East) Ltd v Minister of Pensions and National Insurance (RMC), which was decided the previous year.
 However, 'Market Investigations' involved implying the companies best-practice handbook into each of the separate contracts between the parties, whereas 'RMC' was judged purely by rational construction of the agreed terms of a lengthy written contract, against the background of the written contract as a whole.

 Facts

 Anne Irving from time to time conducted market research questionnaires.
-There was a dispute between the business for whom she did the surveys, Market Investigations, and the Minister for Social Security; over whether National Insurance contributions should have been made on her behalf.
+There was a dispute between the business for whom she did the surveys, Market Investigations, and the Minister for Social Security, over whether National Insurance contributions should have been made on her behalf.
 This depended on whether she was an employee.